Defective Medical Device Attorney

 An overview of Product Liability Lawsuits for Defective Medical Devices

-Persons that have suffered injury or harm from various products have legal recourse for their injuries.
+Persons that have suffered injury or harm from various products or have a defective medical implant have legal recourse for their injuries.
 Simply stated, products cannot be manufactured or designed in a manner that causes harm to others and, if they are, those responsible may be held to account.
 This holds true when one is injured by a defective medical device.
 In order to know their legal rights, one needs to have a basic understanding of product liability law and how it applies to medical devices.

 According to the Restatement (Third) Torts, there are three different theories of recovery for product liability cases.
 The first is that there was a manufacturing defect.
 The second is that there was a defect in the design.
 The third theory is that the manufacturer did not give adequate warnings about the dangers of a product or did not give appropriate instructions on a product’s use.
 All of these three theories are applicable to injuries caused by medical devices.